1963 Year in Review

 Speedbowl owner Tony Albino with the female competitors for the Powder Puff Derby

 On June 22, 1963 a Powder Puff Derby event was held – the very first event at the Speedbowl to feature female competitors.
 At this time, females were not usually allowed in the pit area on race day, although exceptions were made during these events.
-Marion Hurley won the 10 lap exhibition, which recieved such a big response from spectators that track operators added 4 more events to the schedule.
+Marion Hurley won the 10 lap exhibition, which received such a big response from spectators that track operators added 4 more events to the schedule.

 On the same night of the original Powder Puff derby, Red Foote’s younger brother Russ Foote wrecked violently in turn 2 of the Modified feature.
 His car flipped end-over-end and vaulted over the outside retaining wall becoming the first car to leave the race track during competition.
 Foote avoided serious injury but did have some teeth knocked out.
 He retired from racing on the spot and never raced competitively again.